+help individuals access needed services;

 assume a service coordination role, as appropriate, when the need has been identified and no other organization has assumed that responsibility;

-ensure that they receive appropriate advocacy support;
+ensure that persons served receive appropriate advocacy support; and

-assist with access to the full array of services to which they are eligible; and

 mediate barriers to services within the service delivery system.

-Examples: Personnel can facilitate and improve access to services by personally introducing service recipients to health, mental health, social service, and mainstream benefit providers.
+Examples: Personnel can facilitate and improve access to services by, for example: accompanying individuals to appointments; personally introducing them toother service providers; helping them keep track of appointments; and following up regarding progress.

+NA The drop-in center provides basic services only.

-FP OS 5.04
+FP OS 5.09

-Written expulsion policies and procedures:
+Policies and procedures regarding involuntary discharge:

-are posted or otherwise provided to individuals using the service;
+are posted at the center and explained to the individuals who attend;

-define specific behaviors, conditions, or circumstances that may result in expulsion, and limit expulsion to extreme situations;
+define specific behaviors, conditions, or circumstances that may result in involuntary discharge, and limit involuntary discharge to extreme situations;

-are clear and simple, avoiding overly rigid and bureaucratic language and rules;
+are clear and simple, avoiding bureaucratic language;

 include timely due process provisions;

-describe the conditions or process for re-admission to the facility; and
+describe the conditions or process for re-admission to the center, and avoid overly restrictive requirements regarding how much time must pass before an individual can return; and

 require that all reasonable efforts be made to provide an appropriate referral.

-Examples: Examples of reasons for expulsion include when a service recipient exhibits severely disruptive behavior or is violent toward self or others.
+Examples: Examples of reasons for involuntary discharge include when a service recipient exhibits severely disruptive behavior or is violent toward self or others.

+Related Standard: CR 1.01

-OS 6: Follow-Up
+OS 6: Transition and Follow-Up

-Personnel follow-up, to the greatest extent possible, with each person or family regarding their short- and long-term progress and stability.
+Personnel work with individuals to:

+help them transition to new services and supports; and

+follow-upregarding their progress and stability, to the extent possible and appropriate.

+Interpretation: The transition assistance addressed in this standard may overlap with the service coordination and support addressed in OS 4.05 and OS 5.08.

+NA The drop-in center provides basic services only.